Do I need probate:

 To find out whether the assets can be obtained without a grant, the executor or administrator would need to write to each institution informing them of the death.
 They should enclose a copy of the death certificate (and Will if there is one).
 Each will have different requirements before they will release funds.

 The general rule of thumb is that probate tends to be required when a bank account holds more than £5,000.
 Some firms however have much higher limits.
-However, banks and others set their own rules as to what they will release without a grant of probate and what proof of entitlement they require.
+However, banks and others set their own rules about what they will release without a grant of probate and what proof of entitlement they need.
+Plus that dangerous indemnity if it turns out that there is a leter Will, or it is challenged.

-As soon as one class of asset requires probate, all assets have to be included, even if they are released prior to probate being granted.
+As soon as one class of asset requires probate, all assets have to be included, even if they are released before probate being granted.
 Please don’t get that wrong if you DIY!

 Such as a house, flat, bungalow.
 Static caravans are normally considered as “chattels” and they are treated as general household goods.
-Property owned in the sole name of the deceased or under tenancy in common will require probate.
+Property owned in the sole name of the deceased or under tenancy in common will need a grant of probate.
 Property owned as joint tenants will not necessarily require a grant of probate or letters of administration.
 The beneficial joint owner will normally automatically become full owner once the Land Registry has seen the death certificate.
+But that doesn’t mean that an Inheritance Tax return is avoided – the IHT and the Probate are two separate issues and the fines for getting it wrong can be very substantial.

 Do I need Probate for Savings Accounts?

-- The larger accounts may require probate when smaller ones might not.
+- The larger accounts may need probate when smaller ones might not.

 - Consumer protection may be reduced where significant sums are help within one institution or group of institutions considered to be one for purposes of the Financial Services Compensation Scheme which (at the time of writing) covers deposits of up to £85.000 within one group of companies.